qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         :link: build_from_source_github_intro
         :link-type: ref

-        The build workflow provides a set of instructions to setup the host computer environment, sync, and compile.
+        The build workflow provides a set of instructions to set up the host computer environment, sync, and compile.
 Firmware components are available as prebuilt binaries.

     .. grid-item-card::  |icn-book-blue|  Build from source (with firmware and extras)
         :class-card: card-base-line